-Before Chanel resuscitated "black" into life, it had only ever been associated with mourning jewelry.
+Before Chanel resuscitated "black" into life, the color black had only ever been associated with mourning Jewelry.
 Like her, or loathe her, Coco Chanel, more than any other designer of her time was a real Natural Pearl Connoisseur.

-By pearl connoisseur, I mean, Chanel understood what was truly unique and beautiful, and was not influenced by other peoples preconceived ideas or their technical standards.
+By pearl connoisseur, what I mean is this, Chanel understood what was truly unique and had lasting quality, she was not influenced by most people's ideas or their technical standards.
 She had a special gift for "knowing" not only what worked in contemporary fashion, but also what "style" would have lasting quality.

 Lasting quality is often overlooked when new to collecting Vintage and Designer Costume Jewelry.
-Successfully identifying an illusive quality called "lastingess" is an innate skill developed through the power of oldness.
+It's vital.
+Successfully identifying an elusive quality called "lastingness" is developed through experience in the trade together with the raw power of oldness.

-In the History of Jewelry there's been so many remarkable costume jewelry designers and so trying to match the jewelry with the jewelry designer throughout this short history, is overwhelming, even for the connoisseur costume jewelry collector.
-This is why I decided to create Identifying Costume Jewelry by designer.
+In the History of Jewelry there have been so many remarkable costume Jewelry designers and so trying to match the Jewelry with the Jewelry designer throughout this short history, is overwhelming, even for the connoisseur costume jewelry collector.
+This is why I decided to create Identifying Costume Jewelry by the designer.

-Chanel Costume Jewelry is treasured by Antique Jewelry Investors.
-Her designs challenged the conventions of the day, dispensing with the ice floe of conventional jewelry, Coco plunged ever deeper below its surface.
-By combining genuine and fake; evening jewelry with daytime clothes, a new state of thinking, not just the chanel pearl necklace emerged.
+Chanel Costume Jewelry is treasured by Chanel Jewelry Investors.
+Her designs challenged the conventions of the day, dispensing with the ice floe of conventional Jewelry, Coco plunged ever deeper below its surface.
+By combining genuine and fake; evening Jewelry with daytime clothes, a new state of thinking evolved.

 Chanel "imitations" though were anything but mere "copies".
 They were worn outrageously, such as when flappers looped long strands of oversized pearl necklaces around their waif-like figures.

-Costume jewelry, such as Chanel costume jewelry became a seedbed for design ideas, that look as fresh today, as when it was first created.
-From Coco Chanel in the 1920s to Yves Saint Laurent in the 1970s to Lanvin of today, Haute Couture costume jewelry has been an eye-catching accessory to enhance a designer's view of fashion.
+Costume Jewelry, such as Chanel costume Jewelry became a seedbed for design ideas, that looks as fresh today, as when it was first created.
+From Coco Chanel in the 1920s to Yves Saint Laurent in the 1970s to Lanvin of today, Haute Couture costume Jewelry has been an eye-catching accessory to enhance a designer's view of fashion.

-From 1929 to 1937, Chanel met with Count Fulco di Verdura (not Vendura) and sparks fly - he launched a series of extraordinary designs in "rococo" and "baroque" styles that included her signature Maltese Cross Cuffs set with multi-colored cabochons in white enamel.
+From 1929 to 1937, Chanel met with Count Fulco di Verdura (not Vendura) and sparks began to fly - he launched a series of extraordinary designs in "rococo" and "baroque" styles that included her now signature Maltese Cross Cuffs set with multi-colored cabochons in white enamel.
 These cuff bracelets are now considered Chanel costume Jewelry book pieces and the hallmark of the Verdura brand; they have been copied many times over the years.

-The genius of Chanel, is that she managed to incorporate Costume jewelry into her haute couture fashion philosophy.
+The genius of Chanel is that she managed to incorporate Costume Jewelry into her haute fashion philosophy.

 Chanel often copied her favorite fine-jewelry pieces which included colorful renaissance-inspired designs.
 These were presented to her by her two most important lovers: the polo-playing English diplomat, Arthur Boy Capel, one of her first investors, and the extremely wealthy, "Bend'or" the Duke of Westminster.